 The following July 4th celebrations were the sole responsibility of the Monticello Lions.
 The event was billed as an Old Fashion community get together.
 It was never intended to be a carnival like atmosphere with rides and carnival games.

 The parade’s main attraction was basically an antique car parade, and 4 to 5 marching bands followed by a chicken dinner in Ellison Park.
 Believe it or not, beer sales were not a part of the initial celebration

-The Lions cooked the chicken in the old Maus Grocery store, which is now the Help Center.
+The Lions cooked the chicken in the old Maus Grocery store, later the Help Center.
 The lions then carted the cooked chicken down to the park in coolers ready to be served by Lions waiting in the park (Crazy).

 During those years the parade route varied.
-The first few years the route went right down Broadway, Other years it started at the Maus store.
-Up until the early 2000’the parade route went down 3rd St. and crossed.
-Highway 25 and ended up either at the park or at the middle school.
+The first few years the route went right down Broadway, other years it started at the Maus Foods store.
+Up until the early 2000 the parade route went down 3rd St. and crossed Highway 25 and ended up either at the park or at the middle school.
 Because of the traffic problems the route was changed to where it is today.
-Crossing highway was eliminated.
+Crossing highway 25 was eliminated.